Omnigraph Morse Code Instruction Device

 This simple, but ingenious scheme allowed the instructor to vary the patterns in nearly limitless numbers of ways, far beyond the ability of students to memorize.

-The heart-shaped cam, and the contacts.
+The heart-shaped cam, the star wheel, the cam follower (at the top) and the contacts.

 Home